ironplc/ironplc/README.md

 ## How It Works

-The project is split into 3 members:
+The project is split into 3 parts:

 * `dsl` defines relevant domain objects from the IEC 61131-3 language; it is the intermediate set of objects from parsing and contains an abstract syntax